medicare medicaid texas

 • Personal assistance

-With STAR+PLUS, you get to choose your health plan, and many come with “value-added” or extra services such as dental, vision, hearing, and prescription bonuses.
+With STAR+PLUS, you can choose your health plan, and many come with “value-added” or extra services such as dental, vision, hearing, and prescription bonuses.
 You can use the STAR+PLUS Comparison Charts to find the STAR+PLUS health plans offered in your county or service area.

-Or you can reach out to a local Medicare agent who can support you through your Medicare and Medicaid journey.
+You can also contact a local licensed Connie Health agent who can support you through your Medicare and Medicaid journey.
 Call (623) 223-8884 to speak to a local licensed agent in your community.
 Or find your plan online.

 Need Help Deciding The Right Medicare Coverage For You?